zxc85250/intro-to-python/session_09/project_info.md

 # Command-line project

-Please copy the kanban board from [here](https://github.com/users/sergiuHudrea/projects/5) and follow the instructions. **Make sure you tick** the "Draft issues will be copied if selected" box.
+Please copy the kanban board from [here](https://github.com/users/sergiuHudrea/projects/5) and follow the **"Set up your project"** ticket from the Todo column. **Make sure you tick** the **"Draft issues will be copied if selected" box**.

 **DEADLINE for project submission:** one month from the last session.

-Once done, send your project (the GitHub link of it) to UK-DLKPMGPYTHONLEADERSHIP@KPMG.co.uk.
+Once done, send your project (the GitHub link of your repo) to UK-DLKPMGPYTHONLEADERSHIP@KPMG.co.uk.

 ## Project requirements